 Fortunately, awareness of dyslexia is rapidly growing.
 In 2015, the U.S. Department of Education issued a new policy affirming that students with dyslexia, dyscalculia, and dysgraphia are specifically eligible for school support funded through the Individuals with Disabilities Education Act (IDEA).

 Today, 43 states now have dyslexia laws, and an increasing number of school districts are increasing diagnostic and instructional services for students with signs of dyslexia.
 While state mandates are not always fully funded, the fact is that there is strong research supporting specific evidence-based instructional practices that enable dyslexic students to become successful readers and strong academic achievers.
+Here are eight research based instructional recommendations for students with signs of dyslexia:

 8 Research-Based Instructional Recommendations for Students with Signs of Dyslexia